MatejKovacic/VLN-speech-to-text/README.md

-# VLN speech-to-text and concepts extraction
+# Automatic concepts extraction for VLN videos - per slides

-*Testing automatic extraction of concepts from VLN videos.*
+*Testing automatic extraction of concepts from lectures published on Videolectures.NET.*

+## Motivation

+We want to automatically perform speech-to-text for a given video and extract the concepts that lecture is presenting.
+And we want to do that *per slides*, so we will have a set of mentioned concepts for **each slide** of a lecture.

+## Understanding the slugs

 Videolectures.NET has videos accesible via slugs.
-We want to automatically perform speech-to-text for a given video and extract the concepts that lecture is presenting.
-And we want to do that *per slides*.

 So for instance, in URL `https://videolectures.net/videos/lawandethics2017_kovacic_kosmerlj_anonymisation`, slug is `lawandethics2017_kovacic_kosmerlj_anonymisation`.
+This script can automatically extract concepts for a given slug.

 ## Prerequisites

-Assuming you have Ubuntu/Debian OS.
+We are assuming you have Ubuntu/Debian OS.
+If not, that is your problem, this script was tested on Linux only.

 ```
 sudo apt update && sudo apt install ffmpeg